 The future is then forecasted using time-series analysis, stochastic forecasting, or multivariate regression analysis if historical or comparable data exist.
-Otherwise, other qualitative forecasting methods may be used (subjective guesses, growth rate assumptions, expert opinions, Delphi method, and so forth).8
+Otherwise, other qualitative forecasting methods may be used (subjective guesses, growth rate assumptions, expert opinions, Delphi method, and so forth).
+Risk Simulator can also be used to run more advanced forecasting techniques such as nonlinear extrapolation, stochastic processes (mean-reversion, random walk, jump-diffusion, and mixed processes) as well as Box-Jenkins ARIMA econometric models.

-3. Base Case KVA and Net Present Value Analysis
+3. Base Case Net Present Value Analysis

-For each project that passes the initial qualitative screens a KVA-based discounted cash flow model is created.
-This model serves as the base case analysis where a net present value and ROI is calculated for each project, using the forecasted values in the previous step.
+For each project that passes the initial qualitative screens a discounted cash flow model is created.
+This model serves as the base case analysis where a net present value or ROI is calculated for each project, using the forecasted values in the previous step.
 This step also applies if only a single project is under evaluation.
 This net present value is calculated using the traditional approach of using the forecast revenues and costs, and discounting the net of these revenues and costs at an appropriate risk-adjusted rate.
-The ROI and other financial metrics are generated here.

-8 See Chapters 8 and 9 of "Modeling Risk," (Wiley 2006) by Dr. Johnathan Mun for details on forecasting and using the author's Risk Simulator software to run time-series, extrapolation, stochastic process, ARIMA, and regression forecasts.
+The return on investment and other metrics are generated here.
+For nonprofit organizations, governmental, or military organizations, we can also apply Knowledge Value-Added (KVA) analysis in this phase.
+KVA provides the required benefits or revenue proxy to run ROI analysis.
+KVA measures the value provided by human capital assets and IT assets by analyzing an organization, process or function at the process-level.
+It provides insights into each dollar of IT investment by monetizing the outputs of all assets, including intangible assets (e.g., such as that produced by IT and humans).
+By capturing the value of knowledge embedded in an organization's core processes (i.e., employees and IT), KVA identifies the actual cost and revenue of a process, product, or service.
+Because KVA identifies every process required to produce an aggregated output in terms of the historical prices and costs per common unit of output of those processes, unit costs and unit prices of can be calculated.
+The methodology has been applied in 45 areas within the Department of Defense, from flight scheduling applications to ship maintenance and modernization processes.

-4. Monte Carlo Simulation9
+4. Monte Carlo Simulation7